xieyuheng/cell-complex/README.md

 ### `cs` cicadascript

-A dependently-typed programming language, with javascript-like syntax
+A dependently-typed programming language
+- with javascript-like syntax
 - based on game semantics
 - for interactive theorem proving
 - and practical verification tasks